5l1v3r1/Mrs.Robot/README.md

 * Variational autoencoders are autoencoders, but with more constraints
 * **Generative model** with parameters of a probability distribution modeling the data
 * The encoder, decoder, and VAE are 3 models that share weights.
-After training the VAE model, **the encoder can be used to generate latent vectors**.
+After training the VAE model, **the encoder can be used to generate latent vectors**
 * [Refer to Keras tutorial for variational autoenconder (MNIST digits)](https://blog.keras.io/building-autoencoders-in-keras.html) except we will be using Fashion data instead :)

 ---